 Call the doctor if...

-- I have a temperature higher than 100°F for more than 2 days.
+- I’ve had a temperature higher than 100°F for more than 2 days.

 - I've been throwing up or having diarrhea for more than 2 days.